-In early August 1964, two U.S. destroyers stationed in the Gulf of Tonkin in Vietnam radioed that they had been fired upon by North Vietnamese forces.
-In response to these reported incidents, President Lyndon B. Johnson requested permission from the U.S. Congress to increase the U.S. military presence in Indochina.
-On August 7, 1964, Congress passed the Gulf of Tonkin Resolution, authorizing President Johnson to take any measures he believed were necessary to retaliate and to promote the maintenance of international peace and security in Southeast Asia.
-This resolution became the legal basis for the Johnson and Nixon Administrations prosecution of the Vietnam War.
+In early August 1964, North Vietnamese forces fired upon two U.S. destroyers stationed in the Gulf of Tonkin in Vietnam.
+In response, President Lyndon B. Johnson requested permission from the U.S. Congress to increase the U.S. military presence in Indochina.
+On August 7, 1964, Congress passed the Gulf of Tonkin Resolution.
+The resolution authorized President Johnson to take any measures he believed were necessary to retaliate and to promote the maintenance of international peace and security in Southeast Asia.
+This resolution became the legal basis for the Johnson and Nixon Administrations’ actions during the Vietnam War.

 The Gulf of Tonkin incident and the subsequent Gulf of Tonkin resolution provided the justification for further U.S. escalation of the conflict in Vietnam.
-Acting on the belief that Hanoi would eventually weaken when faced with stepped up bombing raids, Johnson and his advisers ordered the U.S. military to launch Operation Rolling Thunder and to deploy regular ground combat troops to Vietnam to fight the Viet Cong in the countryside.
+Johnson and his advisers believed that Hanoi would eventually weaken when faced with increased bombing raids.
+The president ordered the U.S. military to launch Operation Rolling Thunder, which deployed regular ground combat troops to Vietnam to fight the Viet Cong in the countryside.

 Source: U.S. Involvement in the Vietnam War: The Gulf of Tonkin and Escalation, 1964

 Office of the Historian, U.S. Department of State